-Dr. Krishnan has been invovled in the area of primary care and women's health for over 25 years.
+Shobha S. Krishnan, MD, is a board certified family physician and gynecologist.
+She has been involved in the areas of primary care and women's health for over 25 years.
 She has extensive experience both nationally and internationally in the field of HPV and HPV related diseases.
 Her vast experience and expertise in this field have given her a unique perspective on the various issues related to HPV and its disease consequences.

-Dr Belinson serves as Professor of Surgery with the Cleveland Clinic Lerner College of Medicine of the Case Western Reserve University.
-Trained in Ob/Gyn at Columbia University's Presbyterian Hospital in New York City, a fellow in Gynecologic Oncology at the University of Miami, Jackson MemorialHospital, Dr Belinson began the first formal gynecologic oncology service at the University of Vermont in 1977.
-He has previously held full professorships at the University of Vermont (tenured) and The Ohio State University.
-Voted teacher of the year at the University of Vermont, and on three occasions at the Cleveland Clinic; Dr. Belinson received the 2004 distinguished graduate Citation of Merit from the University of Missouri Medical School, The Bruce Hubbard Stewart award for humanitarianism in medicine at the Cleveland Clinic, and is consistently listed among the "Best Doctors in America".
+Dr. Belinson is the Ex-officio Chairman of the Department of Obstetrics and Gynecology at the Cleveland Clinic Foundation 1990-2000.
+He has dedicated his career to advancing the screening and treatment of gynecologic cancers.
+He received the 2004 distinguished graduate Citation of Merit from the University of Missouri Medical School, The Bruce Hubbard Stewart award for humanitarianism in medicine at the Cleveland Clinic, and has been consistently listed among the "Best Doctors in America".
 In 2010 Dr Belinson received the "Chinese Friendship Award", the highest recognition China gives to a foreigner.

-He has served as an advisor to the Ministry of Science in India, the medical advisory board for the Gates Foundation START project (to develop a rapid low cost HPV test), and serves on the Board of Directors of Grounds for Health, an organization that provides care for women in the coffee growing regions of the world.
+Dr. Bellison has served as an advisor to the Ministry of Science in India, the medical advisory board for the Gates Foundation START project (to develop a rapid low cost HPV test), and serves on the Board of Directors of Grounds for Health, an organization that provides care for women in the coffee growing regions of the world.

 Mrs. Sushma Iyengar is the founder of Kutch Mahila Vikas Sangathan (KVMS), an organization of rural women in Gujarat, India, dedicated to empowering women to increase their income in a sustainable way.
 Today the members of KVMS provide leadership to over 14,000 women and communities in 175 villages.
 Its collectives focus on issues of ecological restoration and adaptation to drought, strengthening women’s roles and resource access in their traditional economies of animal husbandry and embroidered craft, domestic violence, reproductive health, land tenancy rights and political participation.
 The collective has pioneered the use of community radio in the country.